Just as every one of our clients is an individual - or a group of individuals - with a tale to tell, we, too, have a story that has shaped us.

 The merger between Banca Leonardo and Indosuez Wealth Management is completed on 11 October 2019.

-CA Indosuez Wealth (Italy) S.p.A. operates under a single brand: Indosuez Wealth Management.
+CA Indosuez Wealth (Italy) S.p.A. is a wholly-owned subsidiary of CA Indosuez Wealth (Europe).